 As a CISO, one of your many roles is about influencing, stakeholder management, positioning and communication.
 You must walk that fine line of getting the board to think like you do.
 When you succeed, they release the funds and resources required for the security solutions you and your team are proposing.
 Next, and most importantly, you need to ensure that they see the benefit in what you are proposing.

 During your quarterly executive meetings, clear and concise reporting will give you the confidence to accurately provide your board with the latest condition of your largest attack surface.
-You will also be able to show them continuing improvement over time, because phishing awareness, and continued testing is now a crucial part of your investment in securing your business growth.
+You will also be able to show them continuing improvement over time, because phishing training, and continued testing is now a crucial part of your investment in securing your business growth.

 Remain 2 steps ahead